GaretJax/phpbrowscap/README.markdown

 file, the browscap directive cannot be modified and you are stuck with either and outdated database or without browscap support at all.

-Browscap is a standalone class for PHP5 that gets around the limitations of `get_browser()` and manages the whole thing.
+Browscap is a standalone class for PHP >=5.3 that gets around the limitations of `get_browser()` and manages the whole thing.
 It offers methods to update, cache, adapt and get details about every supplied user agent on a standalone basis.